SlyFryFrog/Lune/README.md

     - [ ] Vulkan compute shaders.
     - [ ] Vulkan vertex and fragment shaders.
 - [ ] Load and render 3D meshes (e.g., OBJ, glTF).
-- [ ] A simple rendering API that works the same way on both Metal and Vulkan.
+- [X] A simple rendering API that works the same way on all implemented backends.
 - [ ] Shader hot-reloading for faster development.
 - [ ] Support for multiple render passes per-frame.
+- [ ] Legacy support for OpenGL (maybe, maybe not).

 ## Requirements and Dependencies